Buldak Ramen: Description

-Buldak-bokkeum-myeon is Samyang's best-selling product.
-100 million cumulative sales were reached in March 2014, and the brand attained monthly sales of 6 to 7 billion won the following year (5.1 to 5.9 million United States dollars).
+Hot Chicken Flavor Ramen is Samyang Foods' best-selling product.
+4 billion cumulative sales were reached in August 2022, and the brand attained monthly sales of 6 to 7 billion won the following year (5.1 to 5.9 million United States dollars).
 From the second half of 2016, as exports of this product increased, they became the company's best-seller.
 In 2017, the Buldak range accounted for more than 85% of Samyang Food's total exports and 55% of total sales.
-In 2016, when “Buldak-bokkeummyeon” began to be sold in earnest, Samyang Foods' sales grew 23.5% to 35.9 billion won, followed by a double-digit growth rate in 2017 with a sales of 450 billion won (estimated value).
-For this reason, Samyang Foods received the '100 Million Dollar Export Tower' at the '54th Trade Day 2017' event.
+In 2016, when Buldak-bokkeummyeon began to be sold in earnest, Samyang Foods' sales grew 23.5% to 359.3 billion won, followed by a double-digit growth rate in 2017 with a sales of 450 billion won (estimated value).
+For this reason, Samyang Foods received the '100 Million Dollar Export Tower' at the "54th Trade Day 2017" event.